1.

 (2)

-where α is the thermal expansion coefficient and the other symbols have
+where α is the thermal expansion coefficient and the other

-their usual meanings, defined in the
+symbols have their usual meanings, defined in the reference.
+The

-viscosity to the thermal diffusivity.
+the thermal diffusivity.
 For air,

-Pr is approximately 0.7, depending
+Pr is approximately 0.7, depending slightly on

-slightly on temperature.
+temperature.

 3 The product,